When I was a kid, one of my strongest summer memories is going down to the Dairy Queen to get an OREO Blizzard.

 Just be prepared for them to ask you for ice cream immediately afterward.

-To use this preschool shape sorting activity, you’ll need the following: (This post contains affiliate links.
+To use this kindergarten shape sorting activity, you’ll need the following: (This post contains affiliate links.
 For details, see our Disclosure Policy.)

 The cones feature the shapes themselves.